-5.1.2 Detector matching, dome lensing effect, detector hopping

-The operation of the SPN1 relies on close matching of all the detectors to give a smooth output over the day, as different detectors become exposed or shaded.
-The graphs in Fig. 5b show how the outputs from the individual detectors rise and fall throughout the day as they are exposed to or shaded from the Sun.
+5.1.2 Detector matching, dome lensing effect, detector hopping show how the outputs from the individual detectors rise and fall throughout the day as they are exposed to or shaded from the sun.
 The GHI output will follow the upper bound plus the lower bound of these measurements, and the DHI output will follow twice the lower bound (see Eq.
 3).
 This means that there may be apparent step changes, particularly in the GHI output trace, if different detectors are mismatched.
 There are two identified reasons for this: